royisch/advertise/README.md

 Before You Begin
 =========

-First things first, make sure you have git installed.
+Make sure you have git installed.

-The following commands should be ran in Git bash in your workspace directory.
+This manual should be ran in Git bash inside your workspace directory.
 In windows run <Git Installation>\git bash.vbs <worakspace Directory> (i.e c:\Program Files\Git\Git Bash.vbs c:\workspace\advertise)

 advertise